A responsive design responds to different display sizes by changing the size and layout depending on the device.

 2) Consistency in Branding:

-Provide strength to your brand by providing same style, look & feel, properly configured to all screen resolutions as your website looks on the desktop.
+Provide strength to your brand by providing the same style, look & feel, properly configured to all screen resolutions as your website looks on the desktop.

-Responsive Design capitalizes on the essential differences in how each device is used by user.
+Responsive Design capitalizes on the essential differences in how each device is used by a user.
 Consistent doesn’t mean similar.